ravituringworks/generic-ai-agent/examples/docs/SCALING_ENGINEER_TASKS.md

 ## Overview

-In the enhanced complex collaborative workspace, **ScalingEngineer_Bob** now contributes **4 out of 8 tasks** (50% of the workload), making them one of the most active agents in the project.
+In the enhanced complex collaborative workspace, **ScalingEngineer_EMP002** now contributes **4 out of 8 tasks** (50% of the workload), making them one of the most active agents in the project.

 ---